-For accounting purposes, two actuarial valuations for the scheme were carried out with effective dates of 31 March 2018 and 30 September 2018.
-The liability figures from each valuation are rolled forward to the relevant accounting dates, if applicable, and are used in conjunction with the company's fair share of the Scheme's total assets to calculate the company's net deficit or surplus at the accounting period start and end dates.
+For accounting purposes, a valuation for the scheme was carried out with an effective date of 30 September 2018.
+The liability figures from this valuation were rolled forward to accounting year-ends for 31 March 2020 to 29 February 2021 inclusive.
+The liabilities are compared, at the relevant accounting date, with the Co-operative's fair share of the Scheme's total assets to calculate the Co-operative's net deficit or surplus.